 Musically, Francis included Tongue Tied, the track he had told me recently was the one he was most proud to have written, before finishing with Rockin' All Over The World, Paper Plane and, of course, Caroline.

 From comments by fellow audience members and the numbers of box sets sold on the merch stand, Francis Rossi had gone down a storm.

 He still undoubtedly has the voice, the charm and the ability to entertain.

-The sold out show in Milton Keynes on Francis's "Tunes & Chat" tour on 7th April produced an official clip of the amazing acoustic version of "Spinning Wheel Blues" that forms part of these shows.
+The sold out show in Milton Keynes on Francis's "Tunes & Chat" tour on 7th April produced a number of awesome official clips, showcasing the acoustic versions of "Spinning Wheel Blues", "In My Chair" and "And It's Better Now" that form part of these shows.

 Francis was interviewed live in the studio by Charlie Stayt and Nina Warhurst on BBC Breakfast on 20th April.
 The focus of the interview was of course "Tunes & Chat" and the showed a small clip of "Spinning Wheel Blues" from the Milton Keynes show.

 He spoken very fondly about enjoying the different format of these shows and, thankfully, said he'd be back out with Quo in 2024!

 Coverage of the interview appeared in The Express newspaper.

 Revisit the April 2023 event list